-In the real-world economy a sharp focus on analytics and a commitment to optimize processes is what separates the leading companies from the also-rans.
-In the digital App Economy the algorithm for success is no different.
+In the real-world economy, a sharp focus on analytics and a commitment to optimize processes are what separates the leading companies from the also-rans.
+In the digital App Economy, the algorithm for success is no different.
 App companies, and especially those that produce games, must equip their teams to fight smart, not run their business blind.
 Building these capabilities helps a company to move one giant step ahead of the competition–and stay there.

 As I pointed out in my recent talk at the Game Analytics and Business Intelligence Summit (London, September 22-23), achieving sustainable success is not a matter of chance or the outcome of some secret formula.
 Winning is about asking the right questions–at the right stages in your app lifecycle–and understanding how data helps you arrive at the best answers for your app or game every step of the way.

 It’s not rocket science.
 From consumer packaged goods to consumer electronics, companies have come to understand that knowing the numbers that give them a snapshot of their business at that moment in time–sales, turnover, customer, retention–is not what they need to take their business to the next level.

 In my talk, I refer to that as the stage where companies merely ask and answer the ‘what’ question–that is, what is happening now in my business.
 Asking ‘what’ yields an answer that is perhaps interesting, but not particularly insightful.
 Knowing how things are doesn’t say much about what a company–any company in any vertical–needs to do in order to build on its success, or avert a disaster if the numbers reveal sales or customer retention is in decline.

 Asking ‘what’ is what all companies do.
 App developers do it, too.
 They collect stockpiles of data and analytics around downloads of their app, user retention in their game, post-install events and metrics–and the list goes on.
 It’s data that answers the ‘what’ question, but this data alone won’t help the app developer to climb the ladder.